Coco Caravan

 podcast, 2018andy smith

 This one's for the vegan chocolate lovers out there!
 This week Evy, and guest co-host, Elliot Knight, expound on their deep love for all things smothered in thick layers of delicious chocolate, and the importance of indulgence on a vegan diet.
 We talk about the struggle of being vegan when treats and desserts are not prioritised, and are seen as too obscure to make by non-vegans.
-Later on we interview the fantastic Jacques Cop, founder and head chocolatier of vegan chocolate house, Coco Caravan, to learn about the process of making vegan chocolate and how raw chocolate is actually a healthy food.
+Later on we interview the fantastic Jacques Cop, founder and head chocolatier of vegan chocolate house, Coco Caravan, to learn about the process of making vegan chocolate and how chocolate is actually a healthy food.
 Also on this episode...

 • Meet this week's guest host, actor and fellow vegan, Elliot Knight